There are a lot of riders looking for a boot in an urban casual style, and there are just as many boots for them to choose from.

 - The Trainer: Designed to look like your average skate shoe.
 Dainese and AlpineStars are the frontrunners of this look.
 Some designs will compromise on protection for style.

-- The Chelsea: Many brands offer a more formal looking boot, like the Spada Pilgrim found above.
+- The Chelsea: Many brands offer a more formal-looking boot as the Spada Pilgrim found above.
 Like The Trainer, this type of boot may lack the protection of others.

 - The Racer: Stripped down versions of race boots like the iXS Sharky also fall into the casual category.
 You won’t find any in the list since they’re so close to regular boots.
 The focus here is on casual styling.